fardoss/public_assets/docs_md/generate-nfts/regenerating-images.md

 We understand that sometimes mistakes happen.
 Which is why we created this awesome feature called **Regenerate**.

-This incredible widget allows you to fix any NFT within your collection without having to regenerate the entire collection all over again.
+This incredible widget allows you to fix any NFT within your collection without having to recreate the entire collection.

 #### How to use: